bonfhir/bonfhir/docs/website/packages/query/mutations/use-fhir-client-mutation.md

 Return a [Mutation](https://tanstack.com/query/latest/docs/react/guides/mutations) with access to the raw [FhirClient](/packages/core/fhir-client).

-This is useful when you have a series of operations to execute as part of a single mutation, or if the other [mutation hooks](/packages/query/mutations) won't allow you to do what you mean.
+This is useful when you have a series of operations to execute as part of a single mutation, or if the other [mutation hooks](/packages/query/mutations) won't allow you to do what you want.
 **You should always prefer to use a more precise hook.**

 :::warning